Kiranjith83/SA/SA.md

     - Long term archival for cold backup.
     - 180 days and 40KB min
     - Cheaper than Glacier and replacement for Tape storage.
+  - Reduced Redundancy Storage
+    - Reduced Redundancy Storage is the only S3 Class that does not offer 99.999999999% durability
 ### Storage class comparison
 ![Alt text](/pic/s3compare.png?raw=true "S3Comapre")
 ## S3 Lifecycle